Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 590 will be 220% quicker than the GeForce GTX 465 overall, due to its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 590 is 220% quicker than the GeForce GTX 465 overall, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 590 is a lot (approximately 191%) better at anisotropic filtering than the GeForce GTX 465. (explain)
+Texel RateThe GeForce GTX 590 is much (more or less 191%) more effective at anisotropic filtering than the GeForce GTX 465. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 590 is superior to the GeForce GTX 465, by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 590 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison